kabachuha/sd-webui-diffpure/README.md

 ## How to use?

 Go to img2img tab, select the DiffPure script.
-Download a model and a config from the links referenced there.
+Download a model and a config from the links referenced there and put them to 'stable-diffusion-webui/models/DiffPure'.
 Drop your picture with adversarial noise into the image input window and then just run the img2img process.

 ## Info